epfl-dlab/entity-matchers/README.md

 - `SpaRealEA` to reproduce the experiment with the sparse dataset (Appendix).
 - `OpenEA` contains the used datasets from the OpenEA library, used to reproduce results of Table 5 (point a).
 - `Descriptions` contains the DBpedia abstracts used as BERT-INT descriptions (as explained in the reproduction section).
+- `EntityMatching` contains the same datasets as in `RealEA` and `XRealEA`, but in `deepmatcher` and `ditto` format.
+Datasets were created with the pipeline described in the section `Elasticsearch blocking`.
 - `full_kgs` contains the original KGs from DBPedia, YAGO and the XLingual.
 You can use these datasets to create your own samples with our IDS* algorithm.

 ## Datasets sampling